communitiesuk/delta-common-infrastructure/README.md

 terraform apply -target module.ssl_certs -target module.ses_identity
 ```

-For domains we control create the DNS records to validate the certificates with a dns_records module and apply it now.
+For domains, we control create the DNS records to validate the certificates with a dns_records module and apply it now.
 For other domains, request that the records from the `required_dns_records` output are created and continue.

 ### 2 Network + Bastion